 Dust mites live in almost every Australian home.
 They live in warm, moist places like mattresses, pillows, soft toys, soft furnishings and carpet.

 The usual symptoms of dust mite allergy include hay fever, eczema and asthma.
-Also, if your child’s nose gets blocked, she might snore.
+Also, if your child’s nose gets blocked, they might snore.

 Dust mite allergies aren’t seasonal – they happen throughout the year.